CITV: Watch It! and Children's ITV: Early years (1980–1989)

-Children's ITV went to air on Monday 3 January 1983, between 4 and 5:15pm every weekday afternoon, the extra 15 minutes being filled by a repeat of one of the preschool programmes shown at lunchtime the same day.
-Initially featuring a different presenter each month (usually from children's television, e.g. Matthew Kelly, who became the strand's original presenter whilst also hosting Madabout), the links were pre-recorded in advance in a small studio at a London facility called Molinare, using a single locked-off camera.
+Watch It! was replaced by Children's ITV and began on 3 January 1983, between 4 and 5:15pm every weekday afternoon, the extra 15 minutes being filled by a repeat of one of the preschool programmes shown at lunchtime the same day.
+Initially featuring a different presenter each month (usually from children's television, including Matthew Kelly, who became the block's original presenter while also hosting Madabout), the links were pre-recorded in advance in a small studio at a London facility called Molinare, using a single locked-off camera.
 The first set design was a rocket ship and was used for the first few months.
-The concept was eventually retired, and the set and style of presentation used began to reflect the presenter doing the presenting that month or the programme that they starred in (i.e. Pat Coombs as "The Dressmaker" from Yorkshire Television's Ragdolly Anna in a room of antiques in April 1984).
+The concept was eventually discontinued, and the set and style of presentation used began to reflect the presenter doing the presenting that month or the programme that they starred in (including Pat Coombs as "The Dressmaker" from Yorkshire Television's Ragdolly Anna in a room of antiques in April 1984).

-By 1985, the links were still being recorded, but using a common, stylized set known as "Network Control", which allowed the presenter to be joined by guests in the studio for interviews.
+By 1985, the links were still being recorded, but using a common, stylised set known as "Network Control", which allowed the presenter to be joined by guests in the studio for interviews.
 The exterior of this fictitious location also featured in the animations and stings.
-Technical considerations often left the system flawed.
-With each programme coming from a different playout source (usually from that of the originating ITV company, i.e. if the first programme was Rainbow, which came from Thames TV, their staff would have to run the tape while the presenter was talking, and would not show the region's skyline ident before the programme's titles) and each link being pre-recorded (played out by Central), things often went wrong on air: programmes would be rolled early and the links would be cut short.
-Programmes would also fail to appear and the presenter would be left on screen.
-Because each link was recorded for the slot available, the presenter would hold the final pose for a few moments so that the transmission controller at Central had something to leave on screen just in case.
-Pre-recording the links also meant that late schedule changes could not be easily referenced.
+Technical considerations often left the system flawed, as each programme was transmitted from a different playout source (usually from that of the originating ITV company; for example, if the first programme was Rainbow, which came from Thames TV, their staff would have to run the tape while the presenter was talking, and would not show the region's skyline ident before the programme's titles).
+With each link being pre-recorded (played out by Central), errors often occurred on air, as programmes would be rolled early and links were cut short.
+Programmes would also fail to appear, leaving the presenter static.
+Because each link was recorded for the slot available, the presenter would hold the final pose for several moments so that transmission controllers at Central could maintain material being broadcast if necessary.
+Pre-recording the links also meant that last-minute schedule changes could not be easily referenced.

-In September 1985, the BBC revamped their own children's presentation with the introduction of Children's BBC.
+In September 1985, the BBC rebranded their own children's presentation with the introduction of Children's BBC.
 Using the BBC1 announcer booth at BBC Television Centre, later dubbed "The Broom Cupboard", Phillip Schofield provided links between the programmes.
-This format of a small self-op continuity studio using one single presenter (and an occasional puppet) continued in largely the same format until 1993, but was broadcast live and allowed for a looser, more relaxed style of presentation than the rival Children's ITV service.
+This format of a small self-operated continuity studio using one single presenter (and an occasional puppet) continued in largely the same format until 1993, but was broadcast live and allowed for a looser, more relaxed style of presentation than the rival Children's ITV service.